aircooledcafe/securelee/about.markdown

 permalink: /about/
 ---

 I am starting my journey back to work after long term illness and towards a career in cyber security.
-I am currently studying Computer Science with the Open University and studying on the UK governments Upskill in Cyber program to start a career within the industry.
+I am currently studying Computer Science with the Open University and I am on the UK governments Upskill in Cyber program to help start my career within the industry.
 I started this blog to document little tips and tricks I learn through my journey and projects I have built over the years.
 Here are my dogs.